 Are you from the group who blames the government for everything and doesn’t pay a heed to the responsibilities as an individual?
 Well, it’s time to break that practice.

-Guide to Fulfilling Your Student Social Responsibilities as a Student
+Guide to Fulfilling Your Social Responsibilities as a Student

-Student social responsibilities mainly focus on taking responsibility for one’s own actions.
+Student social responsibility mainly focuses on taking responsibility for one’s own actions.
 It is a promise everyone should make for the society while working for the social, cultural and, ecological causes.
 These responsibilities are ethically binding and propose that each person acts in such a way that minimizes the adverse effect to those immediately around them.

 For instance, most of the times you must have seen if two vehicles collide, the drivers blame each other for the mishap.
 By this act, they not only fail to take responsibility but are demonstrating a character trait which is very common in people who fail to succeed in anything.